top of page

 Following the Thread of Safety through My Work So Far

-Safety is not guaranteed—not for marginalized people, not for organizers, not for those living in communities that have been extracted from, ignored, or exploited.
+Safety is not guaranteed for marginalized people, for organizers, or for those living in communities that have been extracted from, ignored, or exploited.
 I learned early that safety wasn’t promised, but I knew how desperately I wanted it.
 I knew how much I sought it out, even putting myself at greater risk just to get close.
 I knew how I twisted and hid my own self to fit into containers that promised safety, even when those same containers were dangerous to me in other ways.

 There’s a spectrum of safety, of course, and it means different things for different people.
 Several years ago, the right wing meme-ified the idea of “safe spaces” by acting like safety meant comfort.
 But we aren’t talking about the same thing.
 Discomfort is a growth edge; a lack of safety is harm.
 Marginalized people are more likely to dismiss, minimize, or justify harm just to get through the moment, while people who experience harm less often may mistake discomfort for danger.

-When I’m training community members from largely privileged backgrounds, I often have to say plainly: discomfort is not a lack of safety.
+When I’m training community members from largely privileged backgrounds, I often have to say plainly that discomfort is not a lack of safety.
 We need folks to step into discomfort as an act of solidarity.
 And while something may be uncomfortable for one person based on their identity and history, that same experience might be genuinely unsafe for someone else.
 We still want everyone safe, and we work to reduce harm when people take bold action alongside marginalized communities.

 We all deserve safety.
-It can be the ground beneath our feet—the thing that lets us grow, risk, imagine, and organize.
+It can be the ground beneath our feet, the thing that lets us grow, risk, imagine, and organize.

 In Direct Practice

 I’m a macro social worker at heart, drawn to systems, advocacy, and organizing.
-But graduating with an MSW meant building my organizing résumé while paying the bills in direct practice.
+But graduating with an MSW meant building my organizing résumé while paying the bills in direct practice case management.
 I worked with LGBTQ+ youth, foster families, and adults living with HIV.
 Safety in that context meant making sure people had a place to sleep and food to eat, giving them a moment to catch their breath in a space where their identities weren’t questioned, being present during mental health crises, and being an unwavering support system.
 Sometimes safety was simply letting someone know they were seen.

 Organizing Taught Me That Safety Is Collective